parkerbxyz/default-branch-protector/README.md

     Connected https://smee.io/qrfeVRbFbffd6vD
     ```

-You will also need to register a new GitHub App and install it in your GitHub organization.
+Next, you will need to register a new GitHub App and install it in your GitHub organization.

 ### Register a new GitHub App
 1. Visit the settings page in your GitHub organization's profile, and click on GitHub Apps under Developer settings.